kiwiscanfly/gptools/README.md

 ## Example Usage

-- `gptools wisdom --pdf complex-paper.pdf`: This will execute the `wisdom.md` prompt with the contents of the PDF file.
+- `gptools wisdom --input complex-paper.pdf`: This will execute the `wisdom.md` prompt with the contents of the PDF file.
 - `cat essay.md | gptools summarise`: This will execute the `summarise.md` prompt with the contents of `essay.md`.
 - `git diff | gptools diff`
 - `git diff <branch1>..<branch2> | gptools diff`